tprk77/experiments_in_ros2_rust_and_wasm/README.md

 ## Summary ##

-WASM allows for language agnostic apps.
+Wasm allows for language agnostic apps.
 There are two apps, written in two different languages, written against the same API and targeting the same host.
 The apps are portable.
 They only need to be compiled once; they can run wherever the host can.
 Additionally, the apps are sandboxed.
 We can choose to expose only